MNasilowski/area_classification/README.md

 # area_classification

-Main goal of this project is to make area classification for sentinel images
+Main goal of this project is to test some Machine Learning algorithms in area classification.
+Available algorithms: SOM, Random Forest, Neural Network.
 How to use it?
-Get data from sentinel for examle from creodias.eu Convert it to png files I used imagemagic and gimp
+Get data from sentinel for example from creodias.eu Convert it to png files I used imagemagic and gimp.
-We have to classifi data for supervised learning and for evaluation process I used open strat map plugin for QGIS
+We need labelled data for supervised learning and for evaluation process.
+For this I used open strat map plugin for QGIS.
+Prepeare config.ini
+Run area_classification.jpynb or take a look at my results in area_classification.pdf

 config.ini
 * input directory